Coagulase Test: Principle, Procedure, Results

 Slide Coagulase Test

 As the clumping factors are not present in all S. aureus, some strains will give a negative slide coagulase test.
-In addition, clumping factor can be masked by cell surface capsular polysaccharides.
+In addition, clumping factors can be masked by cell surface capsular polysaccharides.
 So, the negative slide tests must be confirmed by tube coagulase test.
 Other species of Staphylococcus, namely, S. lugdunensis and S. schleiferi may give positive slide coagulase test results.

 Slide Coagulase Test Procedure